kinjalparmar/kinjalparmar.github.io/website_optimization/README.md

 **`index.html`** is an optimized html file which is also the entry point of the project.
 It is optimized to obtain the **PageSpeed** goal.

-##### Using Grunt :
-If you are new to Grunt and want to run the grunt files for thid project you need to follow the following steps:
+### Using Grunt : If you are new to Grunt and want to run the grunt files for this project you need to follow the following steps:
 1.**Install node.js :**  Download and follow the install instructions for node.js here: http://nodejs.org/
 2.**Install grunt-cli (the Grunt command line interface):** grunt-cli docs: http://gruntjs.com/getting-started.
 ```